 Recently, I’ve had some thoughtful conversations with parents of young children under the COVID-19 quarantine and I feel moved to try and capture some of the particular challenges they’re experiencing.
 My offer is to be a go-between in communicating what they might not be saying out loud to their extended families.

 Parenting has always been the hardest job in the world: raising the next generation is not for the faint of heart!
-But in generations past – hell, about nine months past – new parents could at least rely on their family and friends to support them as they found their way.
+But in generations past – hell, about eighteen months past – new parents could at least rely on their family and friends to support them as they found their way.
 Even experienced parents could count on getting a break from the day-to-day demands of caring for little ones by having Grandma & Grandpa stay for a long weekend or paying a babysitter for those much-needed date nights.

 But we are living in unprecedented times.
 Today’s parents of babies and young children are being lumped into the “Sandwich Generation” far too soon.
 This refers to having to care for your parents while at the same time taking care of your own children.
 Typically, this happens years down the road when your parents are approaching their 80s, yet you still have children living at home.

 Due to this global pandemic, relatively young Grandparents are needing to take extra precautions.
 Over the age of 65, they’re considered to be at a much higher risk of contracting COVID-19 and would have to deal with serious complications should they catch coronavirus.
 This means new and experienced parents are having to re-consider their support system – and this can cause friction between the generations.
 Here’s my open letter to ALL grandparents… It’s an attempt to share what your children are experiencing and a request for the support that can make all the difference for today’s generation of parents.

 Dear Grandparents (a.k.a.
 Mom & Dad):